1983–84 in English football: Diary of the season

 19 November 1983: The first round of the FA Cup sees non-league sides Whitby Town and Telford United both overcome Football League opposition.
 In the First Division, Everton manager Howard Kendall is under mounting pressure after a 2–1 defeat at Arsenal leaves his side 17th in the table.
 Tottenham continue their surge up the table with a 4–2 win over Luton Town at Kenilworth Road.
 Liverpool remain top with a 1–0 home win over Stoke City.
 West Ham are still just a point behind the leaders with a 1–0 win over Sunderland at Roker Park.
 Frank Stapleton scores a hat-trick in Manchester United's 4–1 home win over Watford, which boosts their goal difference and keeps them level with West Ham and a single point behind Liverpool.
 Wolves are still winless 14 games into the season and claim their fourth point with a goalless draw at home to fifth-placed Coventry City.
 A 4–1 home win for Arsenal against Leicester takes some of the pressure off under-fire manager Terry Neill.
-In the Second Division, Newcastle crash out of the top three with a 4–2 defeat at leaders Sheffield Wednesday, allowing Chelsea to climb into the promotion places despite being held to a 2–2 draw at home by their London rivals Crystal Palace.
+In the Second Division, Newcastle drop out of the top three with a 4–2 defeat at leaders Sheffield Wednesday, allowing Chelsea to climb into the promotion places despite being held to a 2–2 draw at home by their London rivals Crystal Palace.
 Manchester City remain in the top three despite losing 2–0 to Carlisle United at Brunton Park.

 21 November 1983: Worcester City become the third non-league team this season to knock Football League opposition out of the FA Cup when they beat Aldershot 2–1.

 22 November 1983: FA Cup first round replays fail to produce any giant-killing feats but a non-league clash between London rivals Enfield and Wealdstone ends in a 2–2 draw and forces a second replay.
 There are also replays for four League Cup fourth round ties.
 Two of these matches go to a second replay – including Liverpool's clash with Fulham at Anfield, which ends in a 1–1 draw.
 The only league action of the day sees Chelsea go second in the table with a 3–1 win over Swansea City at the Vetch Field.
 Swansea are now bottom of the Second Division with just one win from their first 15 games and are currently seven points adrift of safety, a mere 18 months after finishing sixth in the First Division.

 23 November 1983: Watford further boost their ranks with the £150,000 signing of 19-year-old defender David Bardsley from Blackpool.
 Maidstone United from the Alliance Premier League knock Third Division Exeter City out of the FA Cup in a first round replay.